 A substantial family of cubic graphs arises through the application of the so-called \lq Fisher transformation' to a $d$-regular graph (see Section \ref{sec:girth}).
 We make explicit mention of the Fisher transformation here since it provides a useful technique in the study of connective constants.

 The family of Cayley graphs provides a set of transitive graphs of special interest and structure.
 The Cayley graph of the Grigorchuk group is studied by a tailored argument in Section \ref{sec:Grig}.
-The case of $2$-ended Cayley graphs is handled in Section \ref{sec:ends}, and also certain $\oo$-ended Cayley graphs.
+In Section \ref{sec:ends}, we treat $2$-ended Cayley graphs and certain $\oo$-ended Cayley graphs.

+We make a final note concerning the numbers $\phi$ and $\sqrt 2$, in their roles in Question \ref{qn:big}, and in \eqref{eq:lowerbound} with $d=3$.
+Bucher and Talambutsa \cite{BT1,BT2} have derived lower bounds and equalities for exponential growth rates of non-trivial free and amalgamated products.
+In particular, they show there is a gap between $\sqrt 2$ and $\phi$ for the growth rates of free products.
+They are able to study the infimum growth rate of free groups over all generator sets.
+It is elementary that the infimum growth rate is a lower bound for the connective constants of the corresponding Cayley graphs (studied in \cite{Gilch}).

 This paper is structured as follows.
 General criteria that imply $\mu\ge\phi$ are presented in Section \ref{sec:ineq} and proved in Section \ref{sec:proof1}.
-In Section \ref{ex:ex} is given a list of cubic graphs known to satisfy $\mu\ge \phi$ \grg{} (for some such graphs, the inequality follows from earlier results as noted, and for others by the results of the current article). \emph{Transitive} graph height functions are discussed in Section \ref{sec:ghf}, including sufficient conditions for their existence.
+In Section \ref{ex:ex} is given a list of cubic graphs known to satisfy $\mu\ge \phi$ (for some such graphs, the inequality follows from earlier results as noted, and for others by the results of the current article).
+So-called \emph{transitive} graph height functions are discussed in Section \ref{sec:ghf}, including sufficient conditions for their existence.
 Upper and lower bounds for connective constants for cubic graphs with girth $3$ or $4$ are stated and proved in Section \ref{sec:girth}.
 The Grigorchuk group is considered in Section \ref{sec:Grig}.
 In Section \ref{sec:tlf}, it is proved that $\mu\ge \phi$ for all transitive, topologically locally finite (TLF) planar, cubic graphs.
-The final Section \ref{sec:ends} is devoted to $2$- and $\oo$-ended Cayley graphs. \grg{} (Theorem \ref{thm:Grig} and much of the proof of Theorem \ref{thm:2endgp} are due to Anton Malyshev (personal communication).)
+The final Section \ref{sec:ends} is devoted to $2$- and $\oo$-ended Cayley graphs.
+(Theorem \ref{thm:Grig} and much of the proof of Theorem \ref{thm:2endgp} are due to Anton Malyshev (personal communication).)